Amrutha-S162622/TodoWebApp/README.md

         Tasks are displayed in a table, with each task showing the title, description, status, and available actions (edit, delete, change status).

-        The status of each task can be updated to "completed" or "pending" via a select dropdown.
+        The status of each task can be updated to "completed" or "pending" using a checkbox:

+            ✅ Checked → Completed

+            ⬜ Unchecked → Pending

     Editing and Deleting Tasks: